diegoiast/qtedit4/hack.md

     1. There is no native editor control.
 So once needs to be created.
 This project uses [QutePart](https://github.com/diegoiast/qutepart-cpp) which is slow and lacks features.
+3. Building an IDE is one of the most challenging projects

 Not to mention that writing good text editor, or an IDE is extreamly hard.
 This is a fight we are doing up-hill.